What Would Jefferson do? Time Traveling at Thomas Jefferson’s Monticello

 “Why us?
 Why did you pick us to tell your story to.
 And have you told anyone else?”

 Clive chortles and shakes his head.
 “Of course not.
 I wouldn’t tell it to anyone I actually know.
 They would think I was crazy.”

-And then Clive gives us a big, mischievous grin and the thumbs up and for the first time I’m beginning to like the guy.
+And then Clive gives us a big, mischievous grin, and for the first time I’m beginning to like the guy.

 Thomas Jefferson’s Monticello